YasminLorinKaygalak/GrafanaDemo/deployment/README.md

 - frontend
 - backend
 - ping
+  - Ping and Pong talk to each other with `chaos-mode` enabled to simulate network failures.
+See [rboyer/pingpong](https://github.com/rboyer/pingpong/tree/main) for more information.
 - pong

-There is an api-gateway with a route to the frontend on port 80.
+This will deploy an API Gateway with the following routes:
+- frontend on port 80
-Ping and Pong talk to each other with `chaos-mode` enabled to simulate network failures.
+- grafana on port 3000 to make it easier to access the dashboards without needing kube configs.

 It will also deploy Grafana, Loki, and Prometheus.